The Challengers (game show)

-The Challengers is an American game show that aired in syndication from September 3, 1990 until August 30, 1991.
-The show remained in production for its entire run on the air, differing from most syndicated game shows which usually wrapped in the early summer.

-The series was created by Ron Greenberg and was based largely on his 1969 production, The Who, What, or Where Game.
+The Challengers is an American game show that aired in syndication during the 1990-91 television season.
+The series was created by Ron Greenberg and was based largely on his 1969 production The Who, What, or Where Game.
 Dick Clark presided over the show with Don Morrow announcing.
 The Challengers was a joint production of Ron Greenberg Productions and Dick Clark Productions, with Buena Vista Television (now Disney–ABC Domestic Television) as distributor.

+The Challengers premiered on September 3, 1990 and aired new episodes until August 2, 1991.
+A series of reruns filled out the remainder of its broadcast run, which ended on August 30, 1991.
+The program was one of five syndicated game shows to premiere in the fall of 1990 and had the longest run of the five due to its production schedule, but like the others it was not renewed for a second season.

 Gameplay

 Three contestants, one a returning champion, competed on each show.

 Challengers Sprint Round

-Each player was given $200 to start the round.
-Clark asked a series of toss-up questions for which players had to buzz in.
-Correct answers added $100 to a player's score, while incorrect answers deducted $100 and took the question out of play for the other two players.
-(In the first episodes, players started with $0; also, if one player missed a question, either opponent could then buzz in to answer.)
+Clark asked a series of rapid-fire questions for 60 seconds, and the first contestant to buzz-in on each one could respond.
+A correct answer awarded $100, while a miss deducted that amount.
+For the first three weeks of episodes, each contestant started the game with nothing; beginning on September 24, 1990, they were each given an initial stake of $200.

-The round ended after 60 seconds, and the player in the lead gained initial control for the first round.
-If two players were tied, one final Sprint question was asked, with a correct answer or an incorrect answer by an opponent gaining control.
+Once the round ended, the contestant in the lead gained initial control of the board for the first round.
+In the event of a tie, one more question was asked; the contestant that answered it correctly started the first round, but answering incorrectly gave that privilege to the other contestant.

-This round was briefly removed partway through the run (concurrent with the change to the daily "Ultimate Challenge" format, as described below) in favor of a single toss-up question, with the contestant who answered correctly scoring $100 and control of the Round 1 board.
+This round was briefly removed partway through the run (concurrent with the change to the daily "Ultimate Challenge" format in favor of a single toss-up question, with the contestant who answered correctly scoring $100 and control of the Round 1 board.
 If someone buzzed in and did not answer correctly, he/she lost $100 and a new toss-up was given to the other two contestants.
 These rules did not last long, and by February 1991, the Challengers Sprint had been reinstated.